tomzx/blog.tomrochette.com-content/agi/books/lion-kimbro-how-to-make-a-complete-map-of-every-thought/article.md

 ## 4 Extra-Subject Architecture
 * The Grand Subject Map of Contents is a map of all of your subjects
 * The Grand Subject Registry is a list of all your subjects
+* Start with general content in the beginning, then extract subjects as you discover differences/orthogonality
+* At some point when you are happy with the content of a subject and you think it has reached its "fullness", it is time to write a book about it
+	* Doing so creates strong foundations on which to further progress
+* The goal of book writing is to integrate your thoughts not only within your mind, but between you and other people as well
+* Was it useful for Indians to invent bows and arrows, when people across the globe had guns?
+I think it was useful for them.
+Because, locally, within their sphere, it was better than anything they had before.

+## 5 Theory of Notebooks
+* Repeated thinking is when we think the same thoughts, over and over again, without really getting anywhere
+* Loss progress is when we have solved a situation before, but we go back and return to it
+* If we kept records and mapped our thoughts, we could keep a map in mind, and identify our position on the map and the transitions to solved states
+* Michael Ende wrote that we learn things and forget them, learn things and forget them.
+His idea was that these build layers in our mind that, though we can’t see them, are still there, and support us.
+	* Similar to the idea of On Intelligence where idea start at a low level and are (re-)constructed at higher levels where they serve as new foundations for future layers
+* If you are habitually throwing out good ideas, over time, it seems to me, your mind stops giving you solutions.
+* Information is little pieces of idea that you have
+* Knowledge is the integration of ideas, patterns and relationships amongst the information you collect
+* Wisdom is knowledge that has been integrated with your life (doing something with the knowledge you have)

+## 6 The Question of Computers
+* It is so easy to alt-tab and write down your thoughts
+* The problem is that you can't make diagrams and stuff, and there's no way to map (in text format that is)

 # See also